Fuitsuku/image-recognition/README.md

 ## LINE BREAK LINE BREAK LINE BREAK LINE BREAK

 ### Journal Entries
+[12/17/2023]
+- The fitting is running without errors, but it appears that the accuracy is not improving.
+I believe something about my understanding of Goel's code is incorrect.
+Will continue to look into it over the next few days.

 [12/16/2023]
 - Finished implementing Goel's model architecture.
 This will serve as my baseline as I tweak different parts of his model to see how the final accuracy is impacted.
 - I also modified the way I pre-processed the image data as I liked how Goel's model reserves a final output branch for each of the characters within the CAPTCHA.
 (Switched to using OpenCV instead of Pillow, and segmented the image label into its individual parts)